 Applying online is the most efficient way for your LLC to obtain an EIN.
 Your business information is validated in real time, and an EIN is issued immediately.

 If you're applying via fax or mail, you need to download the SS-4 form from the IRS website to complete.
 If you let the IRS know your fax number, you'll receive a response within four days.
 Mailed responses take longer and are difficult to predict due to transit time.

 You can apply via telephone and provide the details over the phone.
 The processes for this change regularly, so the times for you to receive your EIN can differ.

 If you need help with deciding whether you need an EIN for your LLC, you can post your legalneedon UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.